 Greek yogurt for breakfast?
 What about as a snack?
-Packed with protein, fiber and probiotics, these Greek Yogurt Protein Balls are great treats you can have throughout the day to boost your energy, curb your cravings and keep your guts healthy and happy.
+Packed with protein, fiber and probiotics and ONLY 40 CALORIES each, these Greek Yogurt Protein Balls are great treats you can have throughout the day to boost your energy, curb your cravings and keep your guts healthy and happy.

 There are so many benefits to taking probiotics, such as healthy digestion, boosting immunity and supporting healthy weight management, but I personally find it difficult to consume enough probiotics on a regular basis.
 That's why I've been trying to come up with new ways I could use yogurt, one of the best sources of probiotics.